 If you have a friend or loved one who uses drugs and/ or alcohol to excess, you may have a concern about the possibility of an overdose.
 Drug and alcohol overdose can be fatal if not attended to quickly.
-It’s key that you know the symptoms of overdose to look out for.
+It’s key that you know the symptoms of an overdose to look out for.
 If your loved one is struggling with addiction, San Antonio Recovery Center, offers a drug detox program, to rid yourself of drugs, while safely managing your drug overdose symptoms.
 We offer treatment for many different substance abuse issues, including heroin and alcohol.
 Let’s take a look at the most common drug overdose symptoms that you’ll need to watch for.

 Drug Overdose Symptoms